A Bunker Swing You Can Rely On

-After one of the most successful seasons in Symetra Tour history, with three victories and 12 top 10s in just 15 tournaments in 2016, Madelene Sagstrom of Sweden joined the LPGA Tour and had four top 10s in her rookie campaign.
-Known to be a good driver and solid putter, Sagstrom, 25, might be at her best in greenside bunkers.
-Last year she finished seventh on the LPGA Tour in sand saves (60.24 percent), getting up and down 50 times.
+Madelene Sagstrom of Sweden had her biggest breakthrough in her first LPGA Tour event of 2020, winning the Gainbridge LPGA at Boca Rio.
+Sagstrom joined the LPGA Tour in 2017 after one of the most successful seasons on Symetra Tour history, with three victories and four top 10s in her rookie campaign.
+Known to be a good driver and solid putter, Sagstrom, now 27, might be at her best in greenside bunkers.
+In 2017, she finished seventh on the LPGA Tour in sand saves (60.24 percent), getting up and down 50 times.
 Here are her smart (and simple) tips to improve your bunker consistency.

 First, Sagstrom offers a quick refresher on the standard instructions for a greenside bunker shot: "Take a wide stance, dig your feet in, hit the sand before the ball—you've probably heard all of that before," she says.
 "For me, the key to good bunker shots is finding a balance between rhythm and speed.
 You need clubhead speed to get your wedge through the sand, but forcing speed can ruin your rhythm.
 I see amateurs trying to get their speed up by swinging harder or faster.
 If you do that, you'll probably just dig your club into the sand and chunk the shot.
 The swing thought that works for me is, Get the club to the ball before the hands."